 6. Increased appeal of France to host international institutions

-- This bill will allow France to make itself more attractive as a seat for international institutions, especially those that play a key role in the international agenda to develop and promote global public goods.
+This Act will make France more attractive as a seat for international institutions, especially those that play a key role in the international development agenda and the promotion of global public goods.

 7. Improved measures for the return of “ill-gotten gains”

-- These new measures, introduced by a dual parliamentary and governmental amendment during the examination of the bill by the National Assembly, states that the fruits from the sale of “ill-gotten gains” will give rise to the opening of funding for cooperation and development activities directly benefiting the populations concerned.
+These new measures mean that the fruits of disposing of “ill-gotten gains” will give rise to the opening of funding for cooperation and development activities directly benefiting the populations concerned.
 Each year, Parliament will take stock of the implementation of the returns mechanism in order to guarantee transparency and accountability.

-- National Commission on Decentralized Cooperation meetings were held on the topic of the bill;
+- National Commission on Decentralized Cooperation (CNCD) meetings were held to discuss the bill;

-- Decentralized workshops were held in Dijon and Marseille with civil society and local governments.
+- Local workshops were held in Dijon and Marseille with civil society and local governments.

 Members of parliament also took part in the reflection on renewing development policy:

-- The report (in French) by National Assembly Deputies Bérengère Poletti and Rodrigue Kokuendo on official development assistance (June 2018).
+- The report by National Assembly Deputies Bérengère Poletti and Rodrigue Kokouendo on official development assistance (June 2018) (in French).